Convert Half Bath to Wet Room

 Keep fixtures simple.
 A wall-mounted faucet and a streamlined showerhead free up visual space in a compact room.

-For more ideas on making the most of a smaller space, room renovation services in Dayton can help you plan a layout that works within your square footage.
+For more ideas on making the most of a smaller space, our room renovation services in Dayton can help you plan a layout that works within your square footage.
+You can also find inspiration in our luxury bathroom remodeling tips guide for finishing ideas that work in compact spaces.

 Frequently Asked Questions